-Hepatic hydrothorax develops in patients with cirrhotic ascites when there is direct communication between the abdominal and thoracic cavities.
+Hepatic hydrothorax develops in patients who have ascites associated with cirrhosis when there is direct communication between the abdominal and thoracic cavities.
 It may develop in patients with or without clinically apparent ascites.
-In most patients the defect is in the diaphragm that overlies the dome of the liver.103 In a series of small studies the effect of TIPS on patients with recurrent hepatic hydrothorax has been relatively uniform with either resolution of the hepatic hydrothorax or a decrease in the need for thoracentesis.^{104-106} The impact of TIPS on the survival of these patients can not be determined as there was no control group, however, overall survival was poor.
-As the therapeutic alternatives in these patients are limited, TIPS is an important tool for the management of this complication of ascites.
+In most patients, the defect is in the diaphragm that overlies the dome of the liver.94 In a series of small studies, the effect of TIPS on patients with recurrent hepatic hydrothorax has been relatively uniform, with either resolution of the hepatic hydrothorax or a decrease in the need for thoracentesis.95-97 The impact of TIPS on the survival of these patients cannot be determined, because there was no control group; however, overall survival was poor.
+Because the therapeutic alternatives in these patients are limited, TIPS is an important tool for the management of this complication of ascites.

-Hepatorenal Syndrome (HRS)
+Hepatorenal Syndrome

-HRS is a dreaded complication of cirrhosis as its development is associated with a poor prognosis.
+Hepatorenal syndrome (HRS) is a dreaded complication of cirrhosis, because its development is associated with a poor prognosis.
 HRS exists in two forms.
-Type 1 is defined as the rapid (over a two week period) development of renal failure whereas with type 2 HRS the renal failure develops more slowly.96,97 The prognosis for patients with type 1 is significantly worse than for those with type 2 HRS.96 TIPS has been used in a number of patients with HRS.
-In these small series the use of TIPS has been associated with improvements in glomerular filtration rates and renal plasma flow as well as falls in serum creatinine and plasma aldosterone levels.^{107-109} However, as none of the trials were controlled, no comparative survival benefit has been shown.
-In one series, only 20% of the patients with type 1 HRS were alive one year after TIPS creation whereas with type 2 HRS \sim 45% were alive after one year.107 These results are somewhat better than expected based on the experience of others but care must be exercised in comparing uncontrolled studies as severity of disease may not be the same across studies.96 In one of the controlled trials in which
+Type 1 HRS is defined as the rapid (over a 2-week period) development of renal failure, whereas in type 2 HRS the renal failure develops more slowly.^{88,89} The prognosis for patients with type 1 HRS is significantly worse than for those with type 2 HRS.88 TIPS has been used in a number of patients with HRS.
+In these small series, the use of TIPS has been associated with improvements in glomerular filtration rates and renal plasma flow, as well as falls in serum creatinine and plasma aldosterone levels.98-100 However, because none of the trials was controlled, no comparative survival benefit has been shown.
+In one series, only 20% of the patients with type 1 HRS were alive 1 year after TIPS creation, whereas with type 2 HRS approximately 45% were alive after 1 year.98 These results are somewhat better than expected based on the experience of others; however, care must be exercised in comparing uncontrolled studies, because severity of disease may not be the same across studies.88 In one of the controlled trials in which

-TIPS was compared to LVP in the control of refractory cirrhotic ascites discussed above, a reduced incidence of HRS in those receiving a TIPS was observed.23 Similar to the findings when TIPS has been used for other complications of portal hypertension, pre-TIPS bilirubin levels were predictive of survival in these patients as well.107 Finally, creation of a TIPS in HRS patients can be difficult because of concerns about fluid overload and the need to limit the volume of contrast used.
-TIPS needs to be compared to other therapies, such as terlipressin and other vasoactive compounds, before its role in the treatment of the HRS is determined and currently its use should be considered investigatory.^{102,110}
+TIPS was compared with LVP in the control of refractory ascites associated with cirrhosis as discussed above, a reduced incidence of HRS in those receiving a TIPS was observed.22 Similar to the findings when TIPS has been used for other complications of portal hypertension, pre-TIPS bilirubin levels were predictive of survival in these patients as well.98 Finally, creation of a TIPS in HRS patients can be difficult because of concerns about fluid overload and the need to limit the volume of contrast used.
+TIPS needs to be compared with other therapies such as terlipressin and other vasoactive compounds before its role in the treatment of HRS is determined, and currently its use should be considered investigatory.^{88,101}

-22. TIPS will decrease the need for repeated large volume paracentesis in patients with refractory cirrhotic ascites.
-However, given the uncertainty as to the effect of TIPS creation on survival and the increased risk of encephalopathy, TIPS should be used in those patients who are intolerant of repeated large volume paracentesis.
-Evidence-I
+20. Although TIPS will decrease the need for repeated large-volume paracentesis in patients with refractory ascites associated with cirrhosis, it should be used only in those patients who are intolerant of repeated large-volume paracentesis (evidence: grade I).

-23. TIPS is effective in the control of hepatic hydrothorax but it only should be used in patients whose effusion can not be controlled by diuretics and sodium restriction.
-Evidence-II-3
+21. TIPS is effective in the control of hepatic hydrothorax, but it should be used only in patients whose effusion cannot be controlled by diuretics and sodium restriction (evidence: grade II-3).

-24. TIPS is of investigatory use for the treatment of HRS, especially type 1, pending the publication of controlled trials.
-Evidence-II-3
+22. TIPS is not recommended for the treatment of HRS, especially type 1 HRS, pending the publication of controlled trials (evidence: grade II-3).

-Budd-Chiari Syndrome (BCS)
+Budd-Chiari Syndrome